World Cup gambling in Kenya

 Now, he adds, "it's where I'm trying to buy daily bread.
 When I bet, I feel good because I have a lot of hope."

-Kevin has been lucky "I never lose," but some people he says, have to steal to place bet.
+Kevin has been lucky -- "I never lose" -- but some people, he says, have to steal to place bets.

 "People do gamble with so many reasons.
 My reason; I have dreams, I don't have cash."